Treatment and Recovery

 Intervention and Treatment

-It is important that parents, families, physicians, educators, and other community members understand and explicitly tell children and teens that the healthiest option is to not use any drugs, including alcohol, tobacco and marijuana.
+It is important that parents, families, physicians, educators, and other community members understand and explicitly tell children and teens that the healthiest choice is to not use any drugs, including alcohol, tobacco and marijuana.
 When youth are using substances, it is important to intervene as early as possible.

 Parents and caregivers are often in the best position to intervene.
 An important part of intervention is getting an evaluation from a medical professional, to determine if treatment is needed.
 Pediatricians also have the opportunity to identify substance use and intervene by regularly screening their patients using clinical tools like screening, brief intervention and referral to treatment (SBIRT) and explicitly encourage their patients to refrain from the use of alcohol, tobacco, marijuana and other drugs for their health.